 With a monitor bus

-For setups with a monitor bus, you have more options, mostly governed by the setting of the Solo controls are Listen controls option in Edit > Preferences > Solo / mute.
+For setups with a monitor bus, more options are available, mostly governed by the setting of the Solo controls are Listen controls option in Edit > Preferences > Mixer.

 With Solo controls are Listen controls unticked, behaviour is almost exactly the same as the situation without a monitor bus.
 Mute and solo behave the same, and the monitor bus is fed from the master bus, so it sees the same thing.